dbiersach/qis102/README.md

-# qis102
+# Foundations of Quantum Information Science (QIS102)
-Foundations of Quantum Information Science (QIS102)
+## Using Python, Jupyter Lab, and IBM Qiskit